-9 Small Gestures To Let Your Best Friend Know You Love Them Today
+9 Tiny Gestures To Let Your BFF Know You Love Them

 Maybe you've known your best friend since you were in diapers, maybe you only met last year, but one thing is fo' sho: if you're at mutual bestie status, you love the sh*t out of each other.
 Your bestie means the world to you ... the world is a better place because your bestie's in it.
 Once you realize your friendship has the depth and longevity to be on that bestie level, there's no turning back.
 Being a best friend is both a privilege and a responsibility — for both parties.
 There are standards to meet and expectations to exceed!